briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

         access the dock which is much nicer than needing to trigger overview mode first, especially when mouse-only.
     -   Set the `Click action` to `Focus or show previews`.
-The first click will focus the app as usual, but the next click will pop-up previews of the windows and you can pick one to focus.
+The first click will focus the last window of the app and the next click will pop-up previews of the windows so you can pick a specific one to focus.
     -   Disable showing the trash can or any removable drives (unless you actually like this behavior of course).
+    -   Enable `Use built-in theme` to make things align with the default theme.
+In particular, this enables showing multiple dots for each window which is nice.
+Obviously if you use a custom theme, you probably won't want to enable this.
 -   [Removable Drive Menu] (`gnome-shell-extensions`)
     -   Shows a tray icon if a removable drive is plugged in.
 Not sure why, but I just prefer seeing them up there rather than in the dock.